eric-mathison/chatfuel-time-api/README.md

-# Current Time API for Chatfuel and Manychat
+# Time API for Chatfuel and Manychat

 A Simple API to get the current time given a timezone and return parsed time formats to the chatbot.